Selfmade Prison of 'Morality' (Inner Guidelines)|

-Both Kant and Kuhn had the intuition that humans perceive a masked reality, only Kant imagined 1 TRUE mask
+Both Kant and Kuhn had the intuition that humans perceive a masked reality, but in contrast with Kuhn Kant imagined 1 TRUE mask

-and Kuhn imagined many culture dependent masks (conceptual schemes).
+while Kuhn imagined many culture dependent masks (conceptual relativism).

 Kuhn once called himself: a Kantian with movable categories, meaning that Kant's categories are cultural and resemble paradigms.

 Immanuel Kant caused the idea that reality is 'all in the mind'.

 Kant imagined that humans cannot perceive physical reality as it is, but are that humans are 'rational beings'' and 'reason' in their 'mind' an own reality, without reference to the external world.

 So Kant introduced 'rationality' as sensory override (META-physics).

 There's nothing wrong with replacing experience with some a logical outcome (using a sensory override), when TRYING to make reactions to sensations

 more consistent.
 As long as you keep realizing THAT you substitute bodily wisdom (trained intuition) with logic (virtual experience),